cmartdec/firemoon/README.md

 Users are be able to change their profile picture, in order to implement this feature, I used s3 bucket from AWS services.
 The site is live on > https://firemoon.app
-The backend is deployed on railway.app, with CI/CD managed with github controllers Also the client side is deployed on netlify
-Domain is registered on namecheap.com and SSL is covered by Netlify and Railway by themselves TailwindCSS is used to create all the style of Firemoon, I chose this library because it is the best way to iterate on design as fast as possible.
+The backend is deployed on railway.app, with CI/CD managed with github controllers Also the client side is deployed on Netlify, the domain (firemoon.app) is registered on namecheap.com and SSL is covered by Netlify and Railway by themselves TailwindCSS is used to create all the style of Firemoon, I chose this library because it is the best way to iterate on design as fast as possible.
 I used React Query library to fetch data from the client-side.
 It works perfectly fine to manage state (loading state, or error state).